emaildot/create-emaildot-app/README.md

 ### RawHTML

-treat value as raw HTML
+treat the value as raw HTML

 example